When it comes to pop culture memorabilia and collectibles few, if any,

 Koss Electronics Beatles headphones.

-If this lamp is in your attic, it will
+If this lamp is in your attic, it will light

 up your life to the tune of $1,300.